moj-analytical-services/user-guidance/source/documentation/tools.md

 This happens when a package on conda is marked as _broken_. r-pillar seems to suffer this frequently.

-To fix this:
+To fix this there are a couple of things you can try:

 1. Remove `r-pillar` (or the offending package) from environment.yml. `r-pillar` is provided by the base conda environment and chances are that the user doesn't need it in their app, so it can be safely removed.

-2. Update the version of `r-pillar` to the [latest one](https://anaconda.org/conda-forge/r-pillar/files) on conda-forge
+2. Update the version of `r-pillar` to the [latest one](https://anaconda.org/conda-forge/r-pillar/files) on conda-forge.

-3. Update the base environment.
-The above two fixes are quick but don't solve the underlying problem that one of our dependencies in the base environment has been marked as broken.
-The ultimate fix is to update the [base packages](https://github.com/ministryofjustice/analytics-platform-rstudio/blob/master/files/conda_packages).

 ## Conda